StyleBooth: Image Style Editing with Multimodal Instruction: Additional Results.

-As shown in~\cref{fig:comp1supp}, we present more qualitative results in Emu Edit benchmark, including comparisons with Emu Edit\cite{emuedit}, InstructPix2Pix\cite{ip2p} and MagicBrush\cite{magicbrush}.
+As shown in~\cref{fig:comp1supp}, we present more qualitative results in Emu Edit benchmark, including comparisons with Emu Edit\cite{emuedit}, InstructPix2Pix\cite{ip2p} and Magic Brush\cite{magicbrush}.
 In~\cref{fig:comp2supp}, we show additional results of exemplar-based style editing with real world images.
-We use two original images: the David by Michelangelo and the Eiffel Tower, five style exemplars: an animate film stage photo, a Fauvism painting by Henri Matisse, a Cubism pain-

-ting by Pablo Ruiz Picasso, a post-Impressionist painting by Georges Seurat and a pixel game character.
+We use two original images: the David by Michelangelo and the Eiffel Tower, five style exemplars: an animate film stage photo, a Fauvism painting by Henri Matisse, a Cubism painting by Pablo Ruiz Picasso, a post-Impressionist painting by Georges Seurat and a pixel game character.
 In~\cref{fig:comp3supp}, we demonstrate an editing result in a compositional style of 3 different styles.
 Both original image and the style exemplars are real world images.
 The art work "The Son of Man" by Rene Magritte is used as the original image and 3 exemplar images in different style are provided.
 We show the results under different scale weights.